kube-burner/kube-burner/docs/observability/indexing.md

 ```

 !!!
 Note
-    It's possible that some of the fields from the document above don't get indexed when it has no value
+    Fields marked with `omitempty` in the JSON structure (such as `churnStartTimestamp`, `churnEndTimestamp`, `achievedQps`, `version`, and `executionErrors`) will not be present in the indexed document when they have no value or are not applicable.

 ## Metric exporting & importing